-Huawei MediaPad 7 Vogue packs quad-core chip, Android 4.1 and voice calling capabilitiesAlex Wagner - Deputy Managing Editor, News Desk
+Huawei MediaPad 7 Vogue packs quad-core chip, Android 4.1 and voice calling capabilitiesAlex Wagner - Editorial Director of News and Content

 Remember the Huawei MediaPad 7 Vogue?
 This 7-inch aluminum Android slab first popped up on our radar way back in March thanks to a DLNA certification/leak combo that gave us a pretty good idea of what makes the MediaPad 7 Vogue tick.
 Today the Vogue has made its return to the news, but this time around it's appearing in a much more official manner.